 Baldy may be the smallest Okanagan ski resort but there is plenty of powder to go around here.
 In fact, mid-week skiing here is a bit like having your own resort.
 Even at the weekends, line-ups are rare.

 The resort offers a fairly even mix of beginner, intermediate and expert runs – great if you’re not really into the whole “steep ‘n’ deep” like me!

 Top reasons to go:

-No lift lines, best poutine in BC, free Magic Carpet rides for beginners, real local feel, $200 season passes, highest base altitude of any resort in Canada (1719m/5650ft)
+No lift lines, best poutine in BC, free Magic Carpet rides for beginners, real local feel, $200 season passes, third highest base altitude of any resort in Canada (1719m/5650ft)

 Lifts: 4 total – 2 chairs, 1 T-Bar, 1 Magic Carpet